 This shovel can easily scrape off even 3 layers of shingles.

-Removing old roofing and tearing off shingles require physical effort, and it’s best that the roofing tools you use to be as lightweight as possible.
+Removing old roofing and tearing off shingles require a great amount of physical effort, that’s why you need your shingle tear off tools to be as lightweight as possible.
 The weight of this Malco shingle removal tool could be improved, it feels a bit heavy.